Craige/SODCtrl/README.md

 SODCtrl
 =========

-Server-On-Demand Controller is a tool to boot/control on-demand server instances such as Gandi or Amazon AWS
+Server-On-Demand Controller is a tool to control on-demand server instances such as Gandi or Amazon EC2

 Usage
 ======